kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/04a-create-edit-flow-stores.md

 1. Find the store given the ID - `req.params`
 2. Confirm they are the owner of the store (_we'll deal with auth later_)
-3. Render our the edit form so the user can update their store
+3. Render out the edit form so the user can update their store

 ## What are params?
 Any time your URL has :id like in `/stores/:id/edit`